 What is the beard transplant recovery period?

 The procedure is essentially painless as is the recovery period.
 For the first 5 days after the procedure, care is needed to keep the transplanted area absolutely dry.
-By the second day you can resume non strenuous activities.
+By the second day you can resume non-strenuous activities.
+You will often be advised to refrain from grooming the area or touching as much as possible in order to allow the transplanted follicles to rest in their new location and to ensure that they are not disturbed or blood flow to them interrupted.
 The transplanted hairs will fall out after about 2 weeks and then start to re-grow some three months later where they will continue to grow for a lifetime.
-A beard transplant can conceal scarring (such as acne) or trauma (such as scars, burns or accident).
+A beard transplant can conceal scarring (such as acne) or trauma (such as scars, burns or accident) as the implantation of the follicles will encourage hair to grow through the scarred skin or replace areas of follicle which may be lost due to skin damage.

 Will I be able to shave and style my beard as normal after the beard transplant?